 Students commence GCSE subjects in year 10.
 Options offered in Key Stage 4 take account of the local context and provide the opportunity to study a wide range of academic, vocational, expressive, creative and technology subjects including art, design and technology, humanities and modern foreign languages.

 The academy’s first GCSE cohort will take their exams in 2022.
 Over 90% of this cohort is likely to attempt the full EBacc suite of subjects.

 In KS5, the academy offer forms part of a coherent offer provided jointly by three sixth forms in the area.
 The academy specialises in Biology, Physics, Chemistry, Maths and Further Maths ‘A’ levels.
 Economics, Psychology and Physical Education A levels are also offered to provide a full choice combination.
 A small number of students are shared with Harris Academy Chafford Hundred and Harris Academy Ockendon.

-To download our curriculum policy please click here
+To download our curriculum policy which shows how much time is allocated to each subject, please click here